What is the Central Election Committee? Who are members of the Committee?

 The Council of Representatives meets about eight times during the academic year.
 Meetings are held during semesters.
 A meeting typically lasts a few hours, about two to four hours.
 A preparatory meeting is held before each official meeting, and those also last about few hours.
 During preparatory meetings each proposal is discussed.
 Prepared proposals are presented to the Council.
 Preparatory meetings offer a chance to ask questions about proposals and influence how they are prepared.

-Committees under the Council have monthly meetings.
+Committees under the Council have usually monthly meetings.
 Each meeting lasts about a couple of hours.

 Between meetings the Council communicates using Slack and Telegram.

-Can I become a candidate if I’m planning an exchange semester/internship/etc.?
+Can I become a candidate if I’m planning an exchange semester or internship?

 You can become a candidate if you are planning an exchange semester or an internship.
 When you become a candidate and during voting, you must be a member of the Student Union and registered as present.
 If you go on an exchange or do an internship during your time on the Council, you may be granted a temporary right to be absent for up to a year.
 During your temporary absence, you will not participate in the Council’s decision-making.
 Instead, a deputy member from your electoral alliance will take your place.